OutlierVentures/Stop-Bluffing/README.md

 Posed expressions were recorded by asking participants to express a specific emotion without a stimulus.
 The spontaneous expressions were taken from expressions that occured without a prompt during the course of task, e.g. as a result of conversations with the researchers.

 Spontaneous expressions in CK+ are limited to smiles alone.
 Use of this dataset may lead to a weighting bias favouring the geometry of and surrounding the mouth.

+#### Oulu-CASIA NIR-VIS Dataset

+The [Oulu-CASIA dataset](http://www.cse.oulu.fi/CMV/Downloads/Oulu-CASIA) is a set of posed expressions.
+Participants were asked to mimic example expressions displayed on a screen (six variants: surprise, happiness, sadness, anger, fear and disgust).

+The benefit of the Oulu-CASIA dataset is that there are a range of lighting conditions available.

 ### Preparation